nareynolds/webapp-monorepo-seed/README.md

 ## Import one workspace package (dependency) into another (dependent)

 First, add the dependency the dependent's package.json: `pnpm add @webapp-monorepo-seed/<dependency> --filter <dependent> --workspace`.
+Then, make sure the package.json's version is set to `*`.

 Then, import it in the dependent's file as follows: `import { <whatever> } from '@webapp-monorepo-seed/<dependency>';`